latest nhpb_banner 1__compressed2

 Details of Maryland mediation program

 Under the Maryland foreclosure mediation plan, the lender will be required by state law to send an application for a loan-modification, loss-mitigation program, or some other type of assistance program to the homeowner.
 The notification by the lender must be something that gives the homeowner a real opportunity to get help with their payments and catching up on any arreage.
-This notice is required to be sent to the homeowner at least 45 days before a foreclosure action is filed in the local court system.
-The law also requires that the lender will need to pay a $300 fee for a foreclosure filing and that cost can’t be passed to the borrower.
+This notice is required to be sent to the homeowner at least 25-45 days before a foreclosure action is filed in the local court system.
+Of course the homeowner needs to complete all paperwork in a timely manner.

-In addition, a loss-mitigation analysis will need to be completed to determine whether the homeowner is eligible for any type of assistance, and this analysis must be done 30 days before a foreclosure sale of the home.
+In addition, a loss-mitigation analysis will need to be completed to determine whether the homeowner is eligible for any type of assistance.
+This analysis must be done weeks before a foreclosure sale of the home.

 Then, within 15 days of receiving the bank or lender's final loss-mitigation affidavit, which will need to state the reasons for denial of a loan modification if one was denied, the homeowner can then request a foreclosure mediation by just filling out a form that will accompany the affidavit.
 There is a small fee for this mediation.
 The form and the $50 fee must be mailed to the lender's foreclosure attorney and the Circuit Court where the foreclosure action was filed.

 The borrower has a choice in this matter.
 If the borrower says yes to exploring mediation as a solution to their housing problem, everything will then stop at the Circuit Court level.
-This is according to the Chief Administrative Law Judge Thomas E. Dewberry, who leads the Office of Administrative Hearings (OAH).
+This is according to the rules set by the Maryland Office of Administrative Hearings.
 This is the office which will handle the mediation process.
 The OAH has 60 days to hold a mediation session with all parties.
 So all of this takes time, and the family can stay in the home as they pursue mediation and work towards a solution.

 By Jon McNamara